splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 Deploy the Helm Chart with the Kubernetes Operator
 =================================================================

 To deploy the Helm Chart, create a file called values.yaml.
-This file defines the settings to activate or deactivate when installing the OpenTelemetry Collector with the Helm Chart.
+In this file, you can define the settings to activate or deactivate when installing the OpenTelemetry Collector with the Helm Chart.

 Populate values.yaml with the following fields and values: